vertxxyz/Vertx.Debugging/README.md

-Editor debugging utilities for Unity.
+Fast editor debugging and gizmo utilities for Unity.
-All of these methods are accessed through `DebugUtils.`.

 > **Warning**
 > Unity 2019.4+